the-benchmarker/web-frameworks/README.md

 ## The rule

-We want to know the response time, not a usability.
+We want to know the response time (routing time), not a usability.
 So full-stack framework is at a disadvantage.
  - Each server has no special logics.
  - Each server's executable is named as `server_[Lauguage]_[Framework]`.
 (For example, `server_ruby_sinatra`)
  - There are only 3 routes